mathiesschou/distributed-systems_project_1/README.md

 # Bully Election Algorithm - Distributed Systems Project

+**This project is ongoing and this README will be updated periodically.**

 This project is part of the Distributed Systems course in the 5th semester of Computer Science.
 It is a collaborative effort by:
 - Amad
 - Alan